vert-x3/vertx-docgen/README.md

 The annotation processor can be configured via annotation processing options:

 - `docgen.output` : path of the file output dir
-- `docgen.extension` : the file extension to use when file names are generated, defaults to `.ad`
+- `docgen.extension` : the file extension to use when file names are generated, defaults to `.adoc`

 ## Example